-In 1902, he married Blanche B. Blue (?-1912).
-He remarried, to May L. White.
-He had three sons and two daughters from both marriages.
+In 1902, he married Blanche B. Blue (?-1912) and they had four children: Everell Fletcher “Ev” Dutton, Charlotte Blanche Dutton (1906-2001, wife of Philip Pierce Halls), William Paine “Bill” Dutton (1909-?), and Eleanor Mae Dutton (1910-2007, wife of Jonathan Malcolm “Michael” Pretty).
+He married Mae Lillian White (1881-1950) and they had a son, Spencer Van Horne Dutton (1917-?).
 He was a member of the Harvard Club, Loyal Legion of America, Rotary Club, Manitoba Club, St. Charles Country Club, Winnipeg Automobile Club, and Stonewall Automobile Club.
 He served as first Chairman of the Liquor Control Commission, Chairman of the Winnipeg Progressive Association, a member and treasurer of the Council of the Winnipeg Board of Trade, and President of the Industrial Development Board of Manitoba.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.